objectstoragesolutions/FileScanningTool/README.md

     * Grant execute permissions to your application:

         ```bash
-        chmod +x YourAppName
+        chmod +x FIleScannerTool
         ```

-        * Replace `YourAppName` with the actual name of your executable.
+        * Replace `FIleScannerTool` with the actual name of your executable.

 3.  **Run the Application:**

     * Execute the application:

         ```bash
-        ./YourAppName
+        ./FIleScannerTool
         ```

 ## Notes